ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

 What's happening under the hood in a Tune run?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`Here <tune-two-types-of-ckpt>`, we describe the two types of Tune checkpoints:
+:ref:`Here <tune-persisted-experiment-data>`, we describe the two types of Tune checkpoints:
 experiment-level and trial-level checkpoints.

 Upon resuming an interrupted/errored Tune run: